At the bottom of each post and page you can include sharing buttons for your readers to share your content across a range of social networks/services.

 Customizing Sharing Settings

-You can customize how the buttons behave and look and where they appear with the settings in the bottom half of the page:
+You can also customize how the buttons behave and look and where they appear with the settings in the bottom half of the page:

-- Button style allows you to choose whether you only want the button icon or the text link or both, or if you want the full Official buttons (where available).
+- Button style allows you to choose whether you only want the button icon, the text link, or both, or whether you want to use the full Official Buttons where available.

 - Show buttons on the front/archive/search results page, individual posts, pages, and media.